-Professional Business Headshot Tips: How To Prepare, What To Wear, Should You Smile, How To Pose When Taking A Headshot For Linkedin Profiles, Websites
+Headshot Tutorial & Tips: How To Prepare, What To Wear, How To Pose, Smile For A Headshot LinkedIn Profiles, Websites, How To Squint, Examples & Ideas

 Often times requests for headshots by an employer, conference, newspaper, magazine etc. can have short turnaround times.
 Taking a headshot takes time to plan in terms of attire, location, looks, processing.
 If you don’t plan ahead, you can easily wind up with something rushed, unflattering, forced or inappropriate for the outlets the photo will be used.